nkfrs3/Enlite/README.md

 # Introduction

 Hello reader.
 I created this project, Enlite, as a personal portfolio project while attending App Academy.
 Enlite is modeled after the existing site [untappd](https://untappd.com/home).
 Untappd is a a place for beer lovers to find and rate beers.
-Enlite serves a similar purpose but is geared towards coffee drinkers.
+Enlite serves a similar purpose, but is geared towards coffee drinkers.
 It allows visitors to view information about coffee shops in the State of Ohio.
 They can leave a review and check in at each location.

 # Technologies Used